ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/Scorpion-Security-Labs/CVE-2018-5767-AC9](https://github.com/Scorpion-Security-Labs/CVE-2018-5767-AC9) :  ![starts](https://img.shields.io/github/stars/Scorpion-Security-Labs/CVE-2018-5767-AC9.svg) ![forks](https://img.shields.io/github/forks/Scorpion-Security-Labs/CVE-2018-5767-AC9.svg)

 ## CVE-2018-5740
- &quot;deny-answer-aliases&quot; is a little-used feature intended to help recursive server operators protect end users against DNS rebinding attacks, a potential method of circumventing the security model used by client browsers.
+ "deny-answer-aliases" is a little-used feature intended to help recursive server operators protect end users against DNS rebinding attacks, a potential method of circumventing the security model used by client browsers.
 However, a defect in this feature makes it easy, when the feature is in use, to experience an assertion failure in name.c.
-Affects BIND 9.7.0-&gt;9.8.8, 9.9.0-&gt;9.9.13, 9.10.0-&gt;9.10.8, 9.11.0-&gt;9.11.4, 9.12.0-&gt;9.12.2, 9.13.0-&gt;9.13.2.
+Affects BIND 9.7.0-9.8.8, 9.9.0-9.9.13, 9.10.0-9.10.8, 9.11.0-9.11.4, 9.12.0-9.12.2, 9.13.0-9.13.2.